Note: all bus fares increasing again from 12 April 2026, see fare increases. This page reflects the new fare structure.

 Park and ride

 Truro park and ride is not included in the all Cornwall ticketing structure.
-Day tickets for the service can be purchased on the buses or individual day tickets can be purchased through the First Bus app.
-The cost, as from 1 April 2024, is £2.40 for unlimited travel on the park and ride service for one day (this price applies all week, there is no longer a cheaper fare on Saturdays).
-As from December 2024, it has become possible again to purchase a day ticket in the offices at the terminals at Tregurra and Langarth, see back to the future.
+Day tickets for the service can be purchased on the buses or individual day tickets can be purchased through the TfC app.
+The cost, as from 1 April 2026, is £2.70 for unlimited travel on the park and ride service for one day.

 Multi-day ticket bundles can be purchased through the First Bus app.
 However, be aware of the expiry dates that apply on these bundles.
 For further information, see park and ride.